-An important premise underlying the Act is that an attorney should be appointed for every child who is the subject of an abuse or neglect proceeding, and Section 4 requires the appointment of either a child's attorney or a best interests attorney in such cases.22 In abuse or neglect cases, as defined in the Act, court orders may effectively determine a child's future, including whether the child will remain in his or her home, the nature and duration of any placement outside the home, the child's contact with parents and other relatives, and the child's access to social services.
+An important premise underlying the Act is that an attorney should be appointed for every child who is the subject of an abuse or neglect proceeding.
+To that end, Section 4 requires the appointment of either a child's attorney or a best interests attorney in such cases.
+In abuse or neglect cases proceedings, as defined in the Act, court orders may effectively determine a child's future, including whether the child will remain in his or her home, the nature and duration of any placement outside the home, the child's contact with parents and other relatives, and the child's access to social services.
 The requirement of appointed counsel rests on the recognition that children's interests in these proceedings are of fundamental importance.
-The ABA has long advocated the mandatory appointment of attorneys for children in abuse and neglect proceedings whether or not a guardian ad litem has been appointed.23 Although the role of counsel may vary depending on the developmental level of the child and other factors, legal representation for children can ensure that court orders are based on an accurate, informed, and sensitive assessment of the child's circumstances.
+Attorneys not only can identify legal issues regarding their child clients based on their understanding of the law but also can use their full panoply of legal skills to ensure the protection of their clients' rights and needs.
+The Act requires lawyers to provide competent and diligent representation, to participate fully in the conduct of the litigation, to complete a thorough factual investigation, and to be actively and aggressively involved in all stages of the case.
+Significantly, attorneys can counsel their child clients on the meaning and consequences of a particular legal proceeding and any position the child wishes to take in that proceeding.
+Moreover, attorneys can assist their child clients in ancillary legal proceedings.
+Although the role of counsel may vary depending on the developmental level of the child and other factors, legal representation for children can ensure that court orders are based on an accurate, informed, and sensitive assessment of the child's circumstances.

 The mandate for appointment of an attorney for every child in an abuse or neglect proceeding is consistent with trends across the United States.
-Currently, more than half the states require the appointment of an attorney or an attorney/guardian ad litem, and more than three-
+Currently, more than half the states require the appointment of an attorney or an attorney/guardian ad litem by statute or case law, and all but about a dozen states regularly appoint attorneys for children as a matter of

-21The Court Appointed Special Advocate is a lay volunteer who advocates as a non-lawyer on behalf of a child in child abuse and neglect proceedings.
+The Court Appointed Special Advocate is a lay volunteer who advocates as a non-lawyer on behalf of a child in child abuse and neglect proceedings.
 Volunteers are screened and trained at the local level, but all CASA programs that are affiliated with the National Court Appointed Special Advocate Association must comply with the standards issued by that organization.
 See www.nationalcasa.org.
 In addition, many states have established their own standards to ensure that the volunteers representing children are competent and possess relevant training and experience.
 See generally Michael S. Piraino, Lay Representation of Abused and Neglected Children: Variations on Court Appointed Special Advocate Programs and Their Relationship to Quality Advocacy, 1 JOURNAL OF CENTER FOR CHILDREN AND THE COURTS 63 (1999).
 The Office of Juvenile Justice and Delinquency of the United States Department of Justice is authorized to enter into cooperative agreements with the National CASA Association to expand CASA programs nationally.
-See 42 U.S.C. § 13013.
-One of the key strengths of the CASA program is that a CASA generally represents only one child at a time.
+See 42 U.S.C.A. § 13013 (2005 & Supp.
+2006).
+One of the key strengths of the CASA program is that a CASA volunteer generally represents only one child at a time.
+Moreover, an attorney for the child working in tandem with a CASA volunteer can provide a powerful "team" approach in juvenile court.
+In addition, CASA volunteers may have access to the CASA program's own legal representative for legal advice.